Prominent interference peaks in the dephasing Anderson model: Dephasing Anderson model

 Decoherence can be described in terms of a master equation with a Lindbladian $\mathcal{L}$.
 We will consider Lindbladians satisfying

-for all pairs of lattice sites $x$ and $y$.
-The fundamental decoherence rate of the system is denoted by $\gamma$, and $f(x,y)$ with $f(x,x)=0$ is a distance-dependent factor.
-Any Lindbladian defined in this fashion induces only loss of phase coherence between different sites, but no dynamics of lattice populations.
+for all pairs of lattice sites $x$ and $y$, with a fundamental decoherence rate $\gamma$, and a distance-dependent factor $f(x,y)$ with $f(x,x)=0$.
+This Lindbladian induces only loss of phase coherence between different sites, but no dynamics of lattice populations.

 The function $f(x,y)$ characterizes how well the environment coupling can resolve fine spatial structures in the system.
 The extreme case $f(x,y)=1$ for $x\neq y$ describes a situation in which all spatial structures can be resolved equally well, but more realistic models would take into account a finite resolution with reduced decoherence rates for short spatial scales and a finite, maximum rate for asymptotically large separations \cite{PhysRevA.68.012105}.
 Since the behavior for large separations will not be relevant for our purposes, we will use $f=f_q$ with $f_q=|x-y|^q$ and focus mostly on the case $q=1$.
 In order to avoid ambiguities in the definition of the distance between two sites, we employ open and not the usual periodic boundary conditions.